rails/kredis/README.md

 Kredis passes the configuration to `Redis.new` to establish the connection.
 See the [Redis documentation](https://github.com/redis/redis-rb) for other configuration options.

+If you don't have `config/redis/shared.yml` (or use another named configuration), Kredis will default to look in env for `REDIS_URL`, then fallback to a default URL of `redis://127.0.0.1:6379/0`.

 ### Redis support

 Kredis works with Redis server 4.0+, with the [Redis Ruby](https://github.com/redis/redis-rb) client version 4.2+.